tomsterBG/short/README.md

 ## Shorter code

 Personally i don't find writing to be a problem.
 Autocompletion exists.
 However when reading code, i would do everything i can to help my brain see less, because that lets me focus on what's truly important.
-- I don't want to figure out a math formula and every time i read it again, ask myself "What does this do here?".
-That slows me down.
+I don't want to figure out...
+...a math formula and every time i read it again, ask myself "What does this do here?".
+...how to access files every time i need file access.
+All that slows me down.

+Long story *short*, hehe, figuring things out once is faster than dealing with them multiple times.
+- **Note:** If you're new to programming, this might be too much of a power tool for you.
+Consider using it later.

 # How to use?